 PT PHC Indonesia

-Construction of School Toilet and Hand Washing Facilities
+Construction of School Toilets and Hand Washing Facilities

 In line with the company's policy to contribute to local community development, PT PHC Indonesia periodically carries out Corporate Social Responsibility activities focusing on health improvement.
 One such activity that we have done is the construction of toilets and hand washing facilities at elementary schools near the PHCI site.

 There are many elementary schools near the PHCI site, that have poor sanitation.
 The number of toilets is not equal with the number of students.
-Each school just has no more than 4 toilet units for 300 students or more.
 This condition has impact on the smoothness of the education process.
 Sometimes, students have to go back home just to go to a toilet.
 The heads of schools and teachers really hoped for support from the government or other parties to increase the number of toilets.

 PT PHC Indonesia